spacekookie/rfcs/0000_std_path_utilities.md

 # Motivation

-We believe that the addition of these functions will have a positive impact on the Rust ecosystem as a whole, enabling users to write CLI applications more quickly, without having re-invent the wheel and while allowing these functions to fit neatly into already existing structures and functions.
+We believe that the addition of these functions will have a positive impact on the Rust ecosystem as a whole, enabling users to write CLI applications more quickly, without having to re-invent the wheel and while also allowing these functions to fit neatly into already existing structures and modules.

 # Guide-level explanation

-Additions to the `stdlib` are made to the `fs` module, the `PathBuf` and `Path` constructs.
+Additions to the `stdlib` are made to the `fs` module, the `path::PathBuf` and `path::Path` constructs.

 Firstly, a `fs::normalize` function is added that operates simmilarly to `fs::canonicalize`, except that it doesn't actually touch the filesystem.
-Documentation would refer to it as a non-mutable variang of `fs::canonicalize` to make it clear that the functions are otherwise the same.
+Documentation would refer to it as a non-mutable variant of `fs::canonicalize` to make it clear that the functions are otherwise the same.

 **Non-destructive `PathBuf::push`**

-The `PathBuf` will gain a new, non-destructive `append` function which will operate similarly to the already existing `push`, except never over-writing the buffer, even if the provided path segment is absolute.
+The `PathBuf` will gain a new, non-destructive `append` function which will operate similarly to the already existing `push`, except never overwriting the buffer, even if the provided path segment is absolute.

 ```rust
 let mut path = PathBuf::from("/usr"); // --> /usr